BETH LEE

 BUILT-UP CAPITALS

 About this workshop: Built-up capitals are slow to make, but they allow the maximum control over the letter forms.
 They also provide a deeper understanding of the shapes and spaces that make up our alphabet.
-The opportunity for variations is practically unlimited, and these variations can work together seamlessly.
+The opportunity for variations is practically unlimited, from Trajan-like elegance to casual flair to playful silliness.
+And these variations can work together seamlessly.

-In this workshop we will explore built-up capitals first with pencils and then with broad-edge pens.
+In this workshop, we will begin with penciled monoline capitals and then begin building on those monoline capitals to built-up capitals, first with pencils and then with broad-edge pens.

 Suitable for beginners and experienced letterers alike.